 433. It is widely recognised that the interests of relevant creditors may be best served by coordinating their response to a debtor in financial difficulty through the establishment of (at least) one representative committee of creditors.
-The establishment of such a committee is held to facilitate the active participation of creditors in insolvency proceedings for and to ensure fairness and integrity of proceedings.
+The establishment of such a committee is held to facilitate the active participation of creditors in insolvency proceedings and to ensure fairness and integrity of proceedings.
 They also contribute significantly to the supervision of the activity of the insolvency practitioner or debtor in possession, considering the progress and quality of their work while, at the same, time avoiding wasteful interferences.
+The same is a served by coordinate to the supervision of the activity of their work while, at the same, time avoiding wasteful interferences.